-Your bills do not stop, just because you are unable to work.
-This is the reason that many people opt for disability insurance coverage through their employment.
-In fact, many people chose their jobs, based on the benefit plan.
-The question is, will your insurance carrier abide by the policy terms and pay your claim?
+Your bills do not stop just because you are unable to work.
+This is the reason that many people opt for disability coverage through their employment.
+In fact, many people chose their jobs based on the benefits package offered.
+The question is, will your long-term or short-term disability insurance carrier abide by the policy terms and pay your claim?
 Understanding your rights and obligations when filing a claim can mean the difference between obtaining the benefits you deserve and fatally destroying your claim.

-Disability insurance policies are often written with ambiguous and confusing contract language.
-This provides insurance companies with the ammunition needed to deny and delay claims.
-Understanding your policy terms and common insurance company tactics goes a long way in insuring a successful claim for benefits.
-Most group policies that you obtain as a result of your employment are governed by the Employee Retirement Income Security Act of 1974 ("ERISA").
+Disability insurance policies and employee benefit plans are often written with ambiguous and confusing contract language.
+This provides insurance companies and benefits administrators with the ammunition needed to deny and delay claims.
+Understanding your insurance policy terms and common denial tactics goes a long way in insuring a successful claim for benefits.
+Most group policies that you obtain as a result of your employment are governed by the Employee Retirement Income Security Act of 1974 (ERISA).

-ERISA is a federal statute that provides extremely strict deadlines and guidelines for claimants and insurance companies to abide by in the processing of a claim, submission of an appeal, and ultimately the determination of eligibility for benefits under a disability insurance policy.
+ERISA is a federal statute that provides extremely strict deadlines and guidelines for claimants and insurance companies to abide by in the processing of a claim, submission of an appeal and ultimately the determination of eligibility for benefits under a long-term or short-term disability insurance policy.

 ERISA creates an unequal claims process, placing strict obligations on individuals pursuing benefits that make maneuvering a claim difficult and frustrating for unaware claimants at a time when they should be focusing on their recovery.
 For most, the process is mysterious and often confusing.
 What you do not know and what your insurance carrier will not tell you can be fatal to your claim.

 If you are applying for benefits under an ERISA governed plan, you should be aware of your obligations in proving your claim and the strict deadlines you are working under.